Jddelara01/barra-barista/README.md

     - The landing page is the first page a site user will see when he/she opens the website.
 It contains an logo image of Barra Barista with it's slogan and a button that will
     - It contains a background image of what the Barra Barista counter to give site users and idea what to expect (ie. the ambience) if they decide to visit Barra Barista.
     - It also contains an logo image of Barra Barista with it's slogan and a button that a site user can click to bring him/her to the menu page.
+    - A site user can access the landing page again by clicking the Logo in the navigation bar.

 ![Landing Page](/assets/images/landingpage.PNG)